-• F-B LGA CUL-MM #4: Comply with State and Federal Law for Human Remains- Discoveries of human remains on private and state agency lands in California are governed by California Health and Safety Code Section 7050.5 and Public Resources Code Section 5097.98.
+F-B LGA CUL-MM #4: Discoveries of human remains on private and state agency lands in California are governed by California Health and Safety Code Section 7050.5 and Public Resources Code Section 5097.98.
 Native American remains discovered on federal lands are governed by the Native American Graves Protection and Repatriation Act (25 US Code Section 3001.